ThreatConnect-Inc/threatconnect-developer-docs/docs/python/tasks/associations/crud/delete.rst

     for task in tasks:
         print(task.name)

-        # create an association between this task and the incident with the ID: 654321
+        # remove the association between this task and the incident with the ID: 654321
-        task.associate_group(ResourceType.INCIDENTS, 654321)
+        task.disassociate_group(ResourceType.INCIDENTS, 654321)

-        # create an association between this task and the URL indicator: http://example.com/
+        # remove the association between this task and the URL indicator: http://example.com/
-        task.associate_indicator(ResourceType.URLS, 'http://example.com/')
+        task.disassociate_indicator(ResourceType.URLS, 'http://example.com/')

-        # create an association between this task and the victim with the ID: 333333
+        # remove the association between this task and the victim with the ID: 333333
-        task.associate_victim(333333)
+        task.disassociate_victim(333333)

         # commit the changes to ThreatConnect
         task.commit()